technicalguru/docker-mailserver-amavis/README.md

 1. (Re)Start the container.
 If you configuration was not copied correctly then log into the container (bash is available) and delete the changed files from the corresponding `/etc` folders.
 Then restart the container.

 # Issues
-This Docker image is mature and replaced my own mailserver in production.
+This Docker image is mature and provides scanning for my mailserver in production.
 However, several issues are still unresolved:

 * [#1](https://github.com/technicalguru/docker-mailserver-amavis/issues/1) - Logging to stdout is showing Amavis log only.
 ClamAV and SpamAssassin logs are showing up partially only.
 * [#2](https://github.com/technicalguru/docker-mailserver-amavis/issues/2) - DKIM support is missing